Southern Illinois University Carbondale: Former facilities

 There are a number of derelict facilities on or related to the SIU campus which can still be visited by students.
-Just north of the Thompson Point housing area sits the remains of the Small Group Housing area. otherwise known as Greek Row.
+Just west of the Thompson Point housing area sits the remains of the Small Group Housing area, otherwise known as Greek Row.
 The set of two-story housing structures was originally built to provide safe housing space for the university's growing fraternities and sororities, but this system largely collapsed in later decades.
 Southern Hills, another abandoned housing area, can be found just south of the East Campus towers along Logan Dr.

 Further south of the university at the meeting of E. Pleasant Hill Road and S. Wall St. is the abandoned Marberry Arboretum.
 Known today by students as the "Bamboo Forest" due to its abundance of overgrown bamboo, the Marberry Arboretum was once owned by SIU faculty member William Marberry.
 The site contains a wide variety of plant species, but has not been regularly maintained by the Carbondale City Council.

 Two completely demolished sites include the blue barracks and the Vocational Technical Institute.

-Athletics

-Southern Illinois University's intercollegiate athletic teams are collectively known as the Southern Illinois Salukis.
-The university first sponsored athletic teams during the 1913–14 school year, when they were informally known as the Maroons.
-Students and faculty began lobbying for a new name and mascot during the late 1940s.
-On March 19, 1951, the student body voted to change the official name to the Salukis.
-The selection of the Saluki, a royal dog of ancient Egypt, as the university's mascot is often attributed to its reputation as a fast and tenacious hunter and the southern Illinois region's colloquial nickname, "Little Egypt."
-The first women's sports teams were formed in 1959, and all athletics programs were merged in 1988.

-SIU is classified as an NCAA Division I school.
-Most varsity SIU teams compete in the Missouri Valley Conference, specifically in basketball, cross country, golf, softball, women's swimming, women's tennis, track and field, and volleyball.
-The football program competes in the Missouri Valley Football Conference.
-Men's swimming and diving is part of the Mid-American Conference.

-Between the spring of 2018 and the fall of 2019, SIU athletics was led by three-time national coach-of-the-year Jerry Kill.
-He was replaced by Liz Jarnigan, who left the university in 2021 amid an alleged cover-up scandal.
-As of 2022, SIU's athletics director is Tim Leonard, former athletics director for Towson University.